wkurzius/textbook-notes/pd/grade-sync.md

 1. **Set up categories in both grade books**.
 They should be identical.
 Same names are helpful, and weighting should be the same if you want calculations to make sense.

 2. **Sync categories in Canvas**.
 Head over to _Assignments_ and open the ellipses menu (the three vertical dots) in the top-right corner and select _Sync SIS Categories_.
-For each Canvas category, select the appropriate Gensis category, the confirm by hitting _Sync Categories_.
+For each Canvas category, select the appropriate Genesis category, the confirm by hitting _Sync Categories_.

 3. **Select assignments to sync**.
 In Canvas, all your published assignments should have one of these two icons:

     > ![Sync yes](./img/sync-yes.svg)![Sync no](./img/sync-no.svg)
-    {: .gradebook-sync-icons}
+    {: .grade-sync-icons}

     For any assignment you want to appear in Genesis, click the black icons to turn them green.